AlenVelocity/hbd-nicko/README.md

 From knowing you as a sagiri simp to knowing more about you... though the sagiri simp part never fade away 🪄

 We all wish you the bestest, blissful birthday 🎉

+*Happy Birthday Nickoooo*🎂🎉...Have A Wonderful Yearrrrr🎐♥️✨, Enjoy your day!!!
+Be Happy!
+May you be given more birthdays to fulfill all of your dreams!”